 If you decide to buy a warranty, be wary of third-party companies.
 Third-party warranty scams have become increasingly prevalent, prompting the Federal Trade Commission to issue alerts on its website.
 The FTC tells consumers to research third-party companies thoroughly before purchasing an extended warranty from one.
 An online search and a quick visit to the Better Business Bureau website should be able to tell you what you need to know.

-Find out more about important resources for car owners, from how to buy the right car to keeping it in tip-top shape to avoiding accidents by visiting us here.
+Find out more about important resources for car owners, from how to buy the right car to keeping it in tip-top shape to avoiding accidents.
+It's also crucial for new car owners to have the right insurance coverage for protection against the unexpected.
+Learn more about Nationwide car insurance today and see whether you qualify for a discount on our already affordable auto coverage.